 Other approvals to consider

-If your proposed shop requires a planning approval or your premises are located within a neighbourhood plan area or overlay area, contact Council's Business Hotline on 133 BNE (133 263) for advice specific to your situation.
+If your proposed shop requires planning approval, or your property is located within a neighbourhood plan area or overlay area, contact Council's Business Hotline on 133 BNE (133 263) for advice specific to your situation.